Mary Whitehouse: Margaret Thatcher's government

 By the 1980s, Whitehouse had found a powerful ally in the Conservative government, particularly in Margaret Thatcher herself, whose support base partially consisted of social conservatives.
 It has been claimed by the Conservative journalist Bruce Anderson that the market orientation of the Thatcher government prejudiced it against Whitehouse in private.

 It has been claimed by commentators not necessarily in agreement with her that Whitehouse's efforts played a part in the passage of the Protection of Children Act 1978, the Indecent Displays (Control) Act 1981, which concerned sex shops, and the Video Recordings Act 1984, which banned 'video nasties', a term reportedly coined by Whitehouse.
 She screened edited highlights from these films for MPs at the House of Commons in late 1983, which included extracts from The Evil Dead (1981) considered by her "the number one nasty".
 It was "a highly effective means of lobbying the government to introduce tight state controls on the burgeoning video industry".

-Around 1986, papers released in late December 2014 indicate, Whitehouse met with Thatcher on at least two occasions to discuss the possibility of banning sex toys using a potential extension of the "deprave and corrupt" provision in the Obscene Publications Act 1959.
-The plan was abandoned because home secretary Leon Brittan thought the concept of public taste would be a problematic concept for legal action.
+Around 1986, papers released in late December 2014 indicate, Whitehouse met Thatcher on at least two occasions to discuss the possibility of banning sex toys using a potential extension of the "deprave and corrupt" provision in the Obscene Publications Act 1959.
+The plan was abandoned because the Home Secretary, Leon Brittan, thought the concept of public taste would be a problematic concept for legal action.

 Later years and assessments of her influence

 Whitehouse was appointed a CBE in 1980.
 In 1988, she suffered a spinal injury in a fall, which severely curbed her campaigning activities.
 Whitehouse retired as president of the NVALA in 1994.
 She died, aged 91, in a nursing home in Colchester, Essex, on 23 November 2001.
 Whitehouse is buried in the churchyard of the parish church of St Mary the Virgin at Dedham in Essex.

 The journalist Mary Kenny believes "Mary Whitehouse was a significant figure.
 Some of her battles were justified, even prophetic.
 Today her attacks on 'kiddie porn' would be widely supported."
 The academic Richard Hoggart observed: "her main focus was on sex, followed by bad language and violence.
 Odd: if she had reversed the order, she might have been more effective."

 Writing in the Dictionary of National Biography, the philosopher Mary Warnock opined, "Even if her campaigning did not succeed in 'cleaning up TV', still less in making it more fit to watch in other ways, she was of serious intent, and was an influence for good at a crucial stage in the development both of the BBC and of ITV.
 She was not, as the BBC seemed officially to proclaim, a mere figure of fun."

 The papers of the NVALA for 1970–1990 have been deposited at the library of the University of Essex.

 Whitehouse's early campaign and her disagreements with the BBC under Greene were the basis of a drama first broadcast in 2008 entitled Filth: The Mary Whitehouse Story, written by Amanda Coe.
-Julie Walters played Whitehouse, Alun Armstrong played her husband Ernest, and Hugh Bonneville played Greene.
+Julie Walters played Whitehouse, Alun Armstrong played her husband, Ernest, and Hugh Bonneville played Greene.